Exit velocity

 In baseball statistics, exit velocity (EV) is the estimated speed at which a batted ball is travelling as it is coming off the player's bat.
 Batters generally aim for a higher exit velocity in order to give opposing fielders less time to react and attempt a defensive play; however, many batters are still able to accrue hits without a high exit velocity.
-A pitcher will attempt to limit the exit velocity on the opposing batter's contact in order to allow the fielders or themself a better chance at making an out.

 Exit velocity was first tracked by Major League Baseball (MLB) in 2015 with the introduction of Statcast.
 In MLB and many other North American baseball leagues, exit velocity is measured and presented in miles per hour.

 Origins

 For most of baseball's history, there were no commonplace methods to quantify how hard-hit a batted ball was — the only aspect of the ball's speed being tracked was how fast the pitcher threw it, measured using various evolutions of radar guns.
 In 2015, MLB introduced Statcast technology to all 30 of its ballparks, in part to track exit velocity.
 The league released its initial data the following year in a summary of the 2015 season's statistical notabilities.
 Throughout the 2016 season, more aspects of exit velocity were gradually rolled out to fans.
 MLB launched Baseball Savant in 2016 to provide fans easy access to exit velocity and other Statcast-recorded data.